-I am currently a Research Fellow in the Web and Internet Science group at the University of Southampton, working on a number of national and international research projects, covering the domains of game design, narrative systems, gamification, and crowdsourcing.
+I am currently a Research Fellow in the Web and Internet Science group at the University of Southampton, working on a number of national and international research projects, covering the domains of game design, human-data interaction, narrative systems, gamification, and crowdsourcing.
 During this time I also elected to take on a number of additional teaching duties.

 Since 2015, I've been a part of organising the Southampton site of the annual Global Game Jam, an event in which over 150 people from all over the county come together and (in tandem with people all around the world), try to make a physical or digital game in under 48 hours, on a given theme.